hirnzuchter/stock-overflow/README.md

 in the Rebalance Tool, Backtesting Tool, or Forecasting Tool.
 For the strategies, besides a python code editor, it would also be neat to include a visual code editor, like they have at https://vr.vex.com/, so that people who are new to code may also build strategies.
 Saved strategies can be shared with other users.
-They can also be made visible to all, visible only to the user's collaborators, or private.
+They can also be made visible to all, visible only to the user's collaborators, groups, or private.

 ## Execution Instructions
 1. Have Python installed on your system.